Being No-Self and Being Nice

 Can there be a Buddhism without karma, nirvana, and reincarnation that is compatible with the rest of knowledge—a “naturalized” Buddhism?
 In this BIT, Flanagan connects Buddhist wisdom to the compassion and lovingkindness that Buddhism endorses—linking Buddhism’s metaphysics to its ethics.

-Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book The Bodhisattva’s Brain, from which this BIT is excerpted.
-Please email firstname.lastname@example.org with the order number from your email receipt to receive your discount code.
+Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book The Bodhisattva's Brain, from which this BIT is excerpted.
+Please email firstname.lastname@example.org with your order number to receive your discount code.

 About the Author

 Owen Flanagan is James B. Duke Professor of Philosophy at Duke University.
 He is the author of Consciousness Reconsidered and The Really Hard Problem: Meaning in a Material World, both published by the MIT Press, and other books.